-Item No. Criteria Description Amply Power - OMEGA Viriciti - Agnostic Management Platform ChargePoint - CMS 8 Support Network Time Protocol (NTP/UTC) time synchronization Yes Yes Yes 9 Describe software security features for system integrity and reliability AMPLY has implemented security procedures at multiple levels for protecting customer information: AMPLY databases are encrypted using industry standard AES-256 encryption Both the database and application are running inside a VPC which has tightly managed access using IAM The database is accessible only to the application nodes No passwords are stored in the database and authentication is done using AWS Cognito Authorization is tightly managed as part of the lower layers of the Amply software framework Credentials are not stored in the database or code and are managed via the AWS systems manager Software packages and dependencies are regularly reviewed for security vulnerabilities Cloud infrastructure, roles &amp; security groups are regularly reviewed for ensuring security ISO 27000:2015 10 Capable of remote software upgrades Yes - automatic, over the air updates Yes - Updates happen though the Cloud Yes 11 Is user interface web based or is any local app or software required Web based UI accessible from any web enabled device The system operates through a cloud-based platform which can be accessed through any web browser on a computer or mobile device.
-Web base only.
-Web based 12 Ability to set charge-power limit to reduce energy charges while also maximizing bus availability Yes.
+Item No. Criteria Description Amply Power - OMEGA Viriciti - Agnostic Management Platfo 8 Support Network Time Protocol (NTP/UTC) time synchronization Yes Yes 9 Describe software security features for system integrity and reliability AMPLY has implemented security procedures at multiple levels for protecting customer information: AMPLY databases are encrypted using industry standard AES-256 encryption Both the database and application are running inside a VPC which has tightly managed access using IAM The database is accessible only to the application nodes No passwords are stored in the database and authentication is done using AWS Cognito Authorization is tightly managed as part of the lower layers of the Amply software framework Credentials are not stored in the database or code and are managed via the AWS systems manager Software packages and dependencies are regularly reviewed for security vulnerabilities Cloud infrastructure, roles & security groups are regularly reviewed for ensuring security 10 Capable of remote software upgrades Yes - automatic, over the air updates Yes - Updates happen though the Cloud 11 Is user interface web based or is any local app or software required Web based UI accessible from any web enabled device The system operates through a cloud-based platform whic through any web browser on a computer or mobile device.
+12 Ability to set charge-power limit to reduce energy charges while also maximizing bus availability Yes.
 Pause or curtail charging session during peak energy costs.
 Optimized charging during off-peak or vehicle dwell times to achieve target SOC by defined roll-out times.
-Yes, this is a customizable application which allows the user to create and manipulate charging parameters as needs or schedules change.
-Yes 13 Ability to set charging to minimize demand charges while also maximizing bus availability Demand (kW) management and reduction to achieve roll-out but will spread out charging.
+Yes, this is a customizable application which allows the us manipulate charging parameters as needs or schedules ch 13 Ability to set charging to minimize demand charges while also maximizing bus availability Demand (kW) management and reduction to achieve roll-out but will spread out charging.
 Sequential, dynamics and parallel charging capable (limitations are determined by EVSE not AMPLY system).
-Yes, this is a customizable application which allows the user to create and manipulate charging parameters as needs or schedules change.
-Yes
+Yes, this is a customizable application which allows the us manipulate charging parameters as needs or schedules ch 14 Ability to recognize bus stall and bus number and evaluate charge needs by block and state of charge (i.e., park management) Yes Yes